cudail/snolf-rb2/README.md

 * `snolf_ground_control`: Enable steering on the ground (default: off)
 * `snolf_air_shot`: Shots can be taken in the air (default: off)
 * `snolf_inf_lives`: Extra life is refunded on death (default: on)
+* `snolf_save_states`: Enables save states.
+See next section for details (default: off)
 * `snolf_fire_shield`: Protects from spinning fire jets (but not other fire damage sources) (default: on)

+### Save states

+If `snolf_save_states` is enabled then you save and load the player state with the custom action buttons.
+Custom action 1 saves the current player state, custom action 2 loads a state and custom action 3 undoes the last save state.
+The player state includes the player position, momentum, ring count and shot charge.

 ### Boss behaviour